HappyPotatoHead/projectgarden/content/index.md

 >[!QUOTE]
 >```telescopic
->* Knowledge is not a reservoir to be hoarded but a river to be shred
+>* Knowledge is not a reservoir to be hoarded but a river to be shared
 >	* He who has a Why to live for can bear almost any How
 >		* There are things which must cause you to lose your reason or you have none to lose
 >			* The truth - that love is the ultimate and the highest goal to which man can aspire.
 The salvation of man is through love and in love